-A. Within certain limitations shareholders may at any time exchange some or all of their shares for shares of a different sub-fund or shares of a different share class upon payment of an exchange commission plus any applicable issue taxes and levies.
+- A. Within certain limitations shareholders may at any time exchange some or all of their shares for shares of a different sub-fund or shares of a different share class upon payment of an exchange commission plus any applicable issue taxes and levies.
 The exchange commission is calculated on the amount to be invested in the new sub-fund, it is charged for the benefit of the main distributor, which in turn may pass it on at its discretion.
 The main distributor may waive the commission.
-If the investor has his shares in the custody of a financial institution, that institution may charge additional fees and costs in excess of the exchange commission.
+If the investor has his shares in the custody of a financial institution, that institution may charge additional fees and costs in excess of the exchange commission. - B. It is not possible to make exchanges between share classes that are denominated in different currencies. - C. It is not possible to make exchanges between registered shares and bearer shares represented by a global certificate.